-Freezing rain storms also present special challenges to agencies.
+Freezing rainstorms also present special challenges to agencies.
 Freezing rain, if left untreated, will coat highways with ice, creating severe safety and mobility issues for motorists.
 MDOT SHA has found that the best treatment for freezing rain is pre-treating and reapplying salt brine, which prevents the ice from forming.
-A focal point during a freezing rain event is ensuring salt brine is placed and remains on the roadway at all times to prevent ice formation.
+A focal point during a freezing rain event is ensuring salt brine is placed and always remains on the roadway to prevent ice formation.